 The 10 principles of Operations Management include the following:

-- Reality - Operations management needs to focus on the overall problem, instead of just the techniques.
+- Reality - Operations management should focus on the overall problem, instead of just the tools and techniques.
 This is because no tool in itself will be able to present a universal solution to all problems that can be encountered.

 - Organization - Within a production facility, everything within the operation is interconnected.
-All of these elements have to be consistent and predictable.
-Without it, the operation will not be able to achieve an outcome for profit.
+All of these elements have to be consistent and predictable, or else the operation will not be able to achieve an outcome for profit.

-- Humility - Trial and error process are extremely costly, which is why it is important for managers to understand that they have limitations.
+- Humility - Trial and error processes are extremely costly, which is why it is important for managers to understand that they have limitations.
 Knowing what your limitations are will allow you to save money and time and help production in the long run.

-- Success - While there are various definitions of what success may be within your production facility, the interest of your customer should always be taken into account.
+- Success - While there are various definitions of what success is within your production facility, the interest of your customer should always be taken into account.
 If you wish to be successful, you have to keep your customers happy and coming back.

 - Accountability - Being accountable is key within running a manufacturing operation.
-Managers are expected to be able to set rules and metrics while also checking on a frequent basis if these goals are being met.
+Managers are expected to be able to set rules and metrics while also checking on a frequent basis that these goals are being met.
 This keeps workers accountable and allows them to put in the necessary efforts to meet those goals.

 - Causality - Problems are very similar to symptoms, in which these two things usually have underlying causes.
 In order to rid yourself of the problem forever, you have to remove the underlying cause as well.

 - Change - Sometimes, change is good.
-With new theories and solutions available to manufacturing operations, it is important to change things up.
-This will ensure for managing stability in the long run.
+With new theories and solutions available to manufacturing operations, being open to change will ensure that you maintain stable operations in the long run.

-- Create optimized schedules balancing production efficiency and delivery performance
+- Create optimized schedules that balance production efficiency and delivery performance

-- Maximize output on bottleneck resources to increase revenue
+- Maximize throughput on bottleneck resources to increase revenue

 - Synchronize supply with demand to reduce inventories